 Today Yesterday started my second adventure with the Whole 30.
 Since my first Whole 30, way back in 2014, I learned a few things that are essential to my success on any kind of eating plan.
 The most essential is planning.
 Without planning, you are setting yourself up for failure.
 Without planning, you will succumb to the cookie platter at the work meeting.

 I am already a very avid meal planner because I have so little time during the week.
 I don’t have time to run to the store each evening hoping inspiration will strike.
-I need to have my meal plan sketched out, grocery shopping done and meal prep taken care of before the week even starts.
+I need to have my meal plan sketched out, asian grocery shopping done and meal prep taken care of before the week even starts.
 It never fails–the weeks that I get thrown off (e.g., illness, vacation, work meetings out of town), everything falls apart and it makes it extra hard to get back in the swing of things.

 For this week’s Whole 30, I have come up with lunches and dinners for our family.
 With some caveats:

 - I am not requiring the whole family to do the Whole 30 with me.
 Aaron is doing the Half 30, which basically means, he will eat whatever he wants and still drink beer.
 But, he is supportive.
 In his own way.

 - Sawyer is a vegetarian so each meal has to either be vegetarian (fish and eggs are OK) or easily modified to be vegetarian.
 I don’t like to make separate meals for everyone.
 I like us all to be eating the same thing (or at least variations on the same thing).